Nkawu/makerbot_replicator_1_info/_guides/using.md

 1. Load filament
 1. Prime filament

+It is recommended that the extruder warm up at printing temperature for a good 5-10 minutes before attempting a first noodle when starting from cold.
+After it's warmed up, some prefer to "idle" at about 160C between builds.
+It's cold enough that the nozzle doesn't ooze and you're less likely to get a rising pool of molten ABS in the barrel.
+{:.ui.small.info.message}

 ### Steps
 1. Design/Download STL file
 1. Slice STL file into G-CODE file with the slicer